 - School Age Curriculum: ages six through twelve (DCR-456)

-- To qualify as Lead Teacher/Senior Staff students must also complete the 9 hours of Communication Skills for Child Care Providers class (DCR-455)
+- To qualify as Lead Teacher, students must also complete the 9 hours of Communication Skills for Child Care Providers class (DCR-455), unless you have taken previous college course work for credit.

 - Successful completion of the Reading Placement Test prior to the start of all Certification courses, this is given on campus at our Testing Center